 Crab apple (Malus species and cultivars): A large group of flowering trees

-There are dozens of different varieties of flowering crab apple trees, each with its own unique traits.
+There are dozens of different varieties of flowering crabapple trees, each with its own unique traits.
 Most reach a height of 20 feet, though shorter cultivars exist.
 Flowers are typically white, pink, or deep pink and appear in early spring, before the leaves emerge.
 Choose varieties with a natural resistance to leaf scab if you choose to plant any of these flowering trees.
 There are many lovely cultivars of crab apple, some of which have fruits that are as attractive as the flowers.
-Some can even be made into jelly and other foodstuffs.
+They are attractive to wildlife and some can even be made into jelly and other foodstuffs.

 Franklinia (Franklinia alatamaha):